 The issue of paternity can often be much more complex than simply determining who is the biological parent of a child.
 Depending on the situation, whether you signed an acknowledgement of paternity at the hospital, whether you were married when the child was born, and various other circumstances, you could very well be the presumed father of a child that you are sure is not yours.
+This can be determined with the advanced Genealogy Bank, and a simple DNA match and some digging is not hard to undertake these days as it would have been back in the day.
 The important implication to this is that you could end up owing child support, even if you are not the biological father of a child.

 It is important when you feel paternity might be an issue, whether you want to establish someone else as the father of your child or whether you want to avoid being the presumed father of someone else’s child, that you consult an attorney who is knowledgeable in the area to advise you on what the best course of action is.
 Do not make assumptions about what the court may or may not do.
 It is much easier to fight something BEFORE the court enters an order rather than modifying it afterward.